Business Line of Credit Vs. Loan: What's the Difference? | National Advisor

 Depending on the lender and your specific qualifications, you may also be asked to put up collateral in order to secure your business loan.

-Business loans are best for financing specific, one time projects.
+Business loans are best for financing specific, one-time projects.
 You can use a business loan to expand operations, open up new locations, purchase equipment, buy real estate, or pursue other growth opportunities.
-In other words, most small business owners seek loans when financing large, planned expenses, rather than in one-off transactions.
+In other words, most small business owners seek loans when financing large, planned expenses rather than in one-off transactions.

 In some cases, your lender may ask how you’re planning to use the loan before approving your application.
 If you’re applying through a traditional lender like a bank, be sure to prepare a detailed business plan.
-Most online lenders like National won’t request a business plan as part of the application.

-What Is a Line of Credit?
+What Is a Business Line of Credit?

-A business line of credit allows you to borrow money up until a set amount, or your credit limit.
+A business line of credit allows you to borrow money up until a set amount or your credit limit.
 In this way, a business line of credit works similarly to a credit card.
 When you apply, lenders will grant you a set credit limit, which you can draw upon as needed.

 You’ll only have to pay interest on the amount of money you use.

 Many small business lines are revolving.
 As you repay the balance, your credit limit will be replenished.
-This means you can continue to draw from it up until your new credit limit, without reapplying or receiving approval.
+This means you can continue to draw from it up until your new credit limit without reapplying or receiving approval.

 You can use your small business line to cover ongoing expenses like payroll, seasonal disruptions, unanticipated charges, and even finance new opportunities.
 Many small business owners will also keep a line of credit as an emergency fund or safety net.

 Small business loans and lines both allow you to borrow a certain amount of money and pay it back within a set timeframe.
-They’re both great tools to grow your business as you need more working capital.
+They’re both great tools to grow your business, as you need more working capital.
 However, this is largely where the similarities end.

 There are several major differences between a business line of credit vs. loan.
 Understanding these factors will help you decide which financing solution is best for your business.